KPourgourides/UAVTrafficPy/README.md

 ### Do you want to contribute?

 Contribution to classes or methods of `UAVTrafficPy` can be done through pull requests, and are very welcome and enouraged.
-Please make sure that your contributions are in compliance with the rest of the project and its working principles discussed in detail in the section ["How to use `UAVTrafficPy` for Intersections](#how-to-use-uavtrafficpy-for-intersections).
+Please make sure that your contributions are in compliance with the rest of the project and its working principles discussed in detail in the section ["How to use UAVTrafficPy for Intersections"](#how-to-use-uavtrafficpy-for-intersections).
 All contributed code must follow the coding standards defined in the project's [pylintrc configuration](https://github.com/KPourgourides/UAVTrafficPy/blob/main/.pylintrc).
 Please ensure your code passes pylint checks before submitting a pull request.

 >[!IMPORTANT]
 > Please open pull requests to the `dev` branch